yoshnopa/hentai_dl/README.md

 # hentai_dl

-Modular commandline downloader inspired by youtube-dl.
+Highly extendable commandline downloader inspired by youtube-dl.
 Written to download comics in general with a focus on Hentai Pages.
 About a dozen pages currently supported!
 It's written in python3 (tested 3.4-3.6), depends on robobrowser and the requests library.